-We will kickstart your project and perform a complete analysis of all the key areas surrounding your product .development.
-Within two weeks we create all the insights needed to make well-informed decisions (and start-ups can use the information to create a convincing business plan or pitch deck).
-The activities and focus of the feasibility study will be defined together.
-You can also download a feasibility study report we did for Panasonic if you would like to view a more in-depth view example.
+We will kickstart your project and analyze all the important aspects.
+Within two weeks we create all the insights needed to make well well-informed decisions (and start-ups can use the information to create a convincing business plan or pitch deck).
+The activities and focus will be defined together.
+You can also download an example of a feasibility report we did for Panasonic if you want a more in-depth view.

 Often the most important aspects are: